Skip to main content

 Rebalancer

 HWR 2.0 includes a built-in Rebalancer.
 The Rebalancer is a whitelisted agent that continuously monitors and manages collateral across all chains in the warp route.
-This agent uses external/native bridges like CCTP or protocols like Everclear to automatically move funds between chains, maintaining optimal liquidity distribution.
+This agent uses native bridges like CCTP to automatically move funds between chains, maintaining optimal liquidity distribution.
 For example, if users deposit USDC on Arbitrum and withdraw on Base, the Rebalancer can use CCTP to transfer USDC from Arbitrum to Base to maintain sufficient liquidity on Base.

 What Native Rebalancing enables